Michael-wigontherun/Merge-Plugins-Mutagen/README.md

 - Merges Placed objects inside of Cells
 - Merges Placed objects inside of Worldspaces
 - Copy and override existing NavMeshes
-- Merges all other record types
+- Merges all other record types except NavigationInfoOnMap

 Q: You said it does not merge Cells and Worldspaces?